Ambur Braid: Career

 The 2018/2019 season saw Braid singing in productions of Wagner’s Die Walküre (as Helmwige) and Maderna’s Satyricon (as Scintilla) at Oper Frankfurt.

-A highlight of that season, Braid starred in the role of Sabina in the world premiere of Rufus Wainwright’s Hadrian at the Canadian Opera Company, directed by Peter Hinton and conducted by Johannes Debus.
+A highlight of that season, Braid starred in the role of Sabina in the world premiere of Rufus Wainwright’s Hadrian at the Canadian Opera Company, directed by Peter Hinton-Davis and conducted by Johannes Debus.
 The star-studded cast featured Thomas Hampson as Hadrian and Karita Mattila as Plotina in their company debuts alongside Braid.

 In recent seasons, Braid returned to Oper Frankfurt to take on the title role in Barrie Kosky's new production of Salome (2020, conducted Joana Mallwitz) and reprise her role in Das geheimes Königreich.

 Braid performed Tosca first in Europe in Andreas Kriegenburg’s production conducted by Carlo Montanaro for Oper Frankfurt, where she is a member of the ensemble, and returned to the Canadian Opera Company as Salome in Atom Egoyan's production under Johannes Debus.

 Praised as an artist ‘one would always wish for but seldom find’ (Das Opernglas), recent highlights have included Braid's role and company debuts as both Eva in Schreker's Irrelohe for Opéra de Lyon and Stephana in Giordano's rarely performed Siberia for the Bregenzer Festspiele.
 In Frankfurt she gave her first performances as Bellini's Norma conducted by Erik Nielsen, as well as Ariadne auf Naxos conducted by Thomas Guggeis.
 Recent concert highlights have included Schmitt's La Tragédie de Salomé with Frankfurt Radio Symphony conducted by Alain Altinoglu and Beethoven's Ninth Symphony with National Arts Centre Orchestra, Ottawa.